pajhiwo/python_help/Pyenv.md

 ```bash
 pyenv virtualenv 3.8 project_x
 ```
-* and then  activate virtualenv
+* and then  activate virtualenv (this will create file .python_version which is read by pyenv on entering dir and allows to automatically detect and activate venv)
 ```bash
 pyenv local project_x
 ```